 DR Yes, I would.
 I don’t fret over movie rights to my books too much.
 I think that’s putting the cart way before the horse.
 When the time is right, for ready a film, we’ll make the deal.

 DR I didn’t know it had an audience.
-I get little cheques for it.
+I get little cheques for it, now and again.
 I knew it was showing somewhere.
 I cash the cheques and am grateful.

 DR In a few words, an undercover police officer teams with a Native American to recover a sacred lance and bust a ring of thieves.